PrimeDAO/deals-docs/published-md-files/architecture.md

 - `263`  :  Function call only available for ERC20 tokens
 - `264`  :  Fee cannot be more then 20%
 - `265` :  Swap is not executable
 - `266` :  Deal status is not ACTIVE
+- `267` :  Number of DAOplomats that receive the reward cannot be biger than 8
+- `268` :  Combined DAOplomat reward cannot be bigger than 5%